History of Azad Kashmir: United Nations intervention

 Jawaharlal Nehru, then Prime Minister of India asked the UN to intervene.
-The United Nations passed the United Nations Security Council Resolution 47 and later United Nations Security Council Resolution 80, which asked both Pakistan and India to withdraw all its forces from Kashmir simultaneously.
+The United Nations passed the United Nations Security Council Resolution 47 and later United Nations Security Council Resolution 80, which asked Pakistan to withdraw all its forces and India to withdraw most of its forces from Kashmir simultaneously.
 This was to be followed by a plebiscite to determine the wishes of people of the entire state of Kashmir.
 However, the required withdrawal never happened.
 The area which remained under the control of Pakistan is called Azad Kashmir.
 India took over two-thirds of Kashmir without withdrawing their forces.
 Pakistan citing India did not withdraw their forces also did not withdraw its forces from Kashmir and controls one third of Kashmir.

 Constitutional status

 Elections were held to the 49-seat Legislative Assembly of Azad Kashmir on July 11 to the eighth Legislative Assembly since 1970 (seventh since 1974 when Pakistan granted the region a parliamentary system with adult franchise).
 Azad Kashmir is categorised as an autonomous region, but critics claim titles such as Prime Minister and President for the region's elected political leadership are misleading as candidates are required to sign an affidavit of allegiance to Kashmir's accession to Pakistan.

 On September 14, 1994, the Supreme Court of Azad Kashmir ruled that "the Northern areas are a part of J&K State but are not a part of Azad J&K as defined in the Interim Constitution Act 1974".
 The Northern Areas presently has no officially named status in Pakistan.
 Pakistan does not consider this area as a "province" of Pakistan or as a part of "Azad Kashmir".
 They are ruled directly from Islamabad through a Northern Areas Council.
 A chief executive (usually a retired Pakistani army officer), appointed by Islamabad is the local administrative head.
 This area presently has no representatives in both the Azad Kashmir Assembly and in Pakistan's parliament.
 Northern Areas’ Legislative Council was created with a membership of 29 (later increased to 32), but its powers are restricted.
 On May 11, 2007, the NA's chief executive, who also happens to be the Minister for Kashmir Affairs and Northern Areas Affairs, declared that the region had a right to be represented in the National Assembly.
 Others demand that it should be given the status of a province.
 The changes made in 1994 in the local bodies’ ordinance gave more representation to women and delegated some administrative and financial powers to the local administration.
 However, the people of the region do not enjoy fundamental rights, because it continues to be governed by the Legal Framework Order of 1994.